 §9792.9.2.
 Utilization Review -Dispute of Liability; Deferral.
-[New Section - Revised 15 Day]

-- (a)(1) Utilization review of a request for authorization of medical treatment may be deferred if the claims administrator disputes liability for either the occupational injury for which the treatment is recommended or the recommended treatment itself on grounds other than medical necessity. - (2)(A) A claims administrator who determines that Labor Code section 4610(k) precludes the need for utilization review must comply with the requirements under this section. - (B) A request for authorization of treatment for which UR would otherwise be precluded under Labor Code section 4610(k) cannot be deferred if the requesting physician expressly and unequivocally indicates or opines in the request for treatment that there has been a change in facts material to the basis of the prior denial of such same treatment, and includes documentation of such change.
-Such a request must be reviewed by a physician reviewer and any modification or denial of the request must comply with applicable requirements as set forth at section 9792.9.5. - (b) If the claims administrator disputes liability as allowed under subdivision (a), it may, no later than five (5) business days from receipt of the request for authorization, issue a written decision deferring utilization review of the requested treatment unless the requesting physician has been previously notified under this subdivision of a dispute over liability and an explanation for the deferral of utilization review for a specific course of treatment.
+- (a)(1) (b) Utilization review of a request for authorization of medical treatment request made on the DWC Form RFA may be deferred if the claims administrator disputes liability for either the occupational injury for which the treatment is recommended or the recommended treatment itself on grounds other than medical necessity. - (2)(A) A claims administrator who determines that Labor Code section 4610(k) precludes the need for utilization review must comply with the requirements under this section. - (B) A request for authorization of treatment for which UR would otherwise be precluded under Labor Code section 4610(k) cannot be deferred if the requesting physician expressly and unequivocally indicates or opines in the request for treatment that there has been a change in facts material to the basis of the prior denial of such same treatment.
+This includes, but is not limited to, when a physician marks the checkbox at the top of either the DWC Form RFA or the DWC Form PR-1 indicating that the report is a "Resubmission Change in Material Fact," or, if the request is made in a narrative report, includes such express and unequivocal indication on the first page of the report.
+Such a request must be reviewed by a physician reviewer and any modification or denial of the request must comply with applicable requirements as set forth at section 9792.9.5. - (b) (1) If the claims administrator disputes liability as allowed under this subdivision (a), it may, no later than five (5) business days from receipt of the request for authorization DWC Form RFA, issue a written decision deferring utilization review of the requested treatment unless the requesting physician has been previously notified under this subdivision of a dispute over liability and an explanation for the deferral of utilization review for a specific course of treatment.
 The written decision must be sent to the requesting physician, the injured worker, and if the injured worker is represented by counsel, the injured worker's attorney.
 The written decision shall contain the following information specific to the request:

-- (1) The date on which the request for authorization was first received. - (2) A description of the specific course of proposed medical treatment for which authorization was requested. - (3) A clear, concise, and appropriate explanation of the reason for the claims administrator's dispute of liability for either the injury, claimed body part or parts, or the recommended treatment. - (4) A plain language statement advising the injured employee that any dispute under this subdivision shall be resolved either by agreement of the parties or through the dispute resolution process of the Workers' Compensation Appeals Board. - (5) The following mandatory language advising the injured employee:
+- (1) (A) The date on which the request for authorization DWC Form RFA was first received. - (2) (B) A description of the specific course of proposed medical treatment for which authorization was requested. - (3) (C) A clear, concise, and appropriate explanation of the reason for the claims administrator's dispute of liability for either the injury, claimed body part or parts, or the recommended treatment. - (4) (D) A plain language statement advising the injured employee that any dispute under this subdivision shall be resolved either by agreement of the parties or through the dispute resolution process of the Workers' Compensation Appeals Board. - (5) (E) The following mandatory language advising the injured employee: